Rishitha4444/Huffman-Tree/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the README.md file for details
+This project is licensed under the [VENKATA NAGA RISHITHA CHOWDARY POLAVARAPU] License - see the README.md file for details

 ## Acknowledgments